|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 18: Mekong River Journey, 'Caves of a Thousand Buddhas'

-Early this morning, embark for our two-day voyage on the Mekong River to Pakbeng.
+Early this morning, we embark for our two-day voyage on the Mekong River to Pakbeng.
 We will make a short stop at a Hill Tribe village before our buffet lunch on board.
 We continue to Pakou village situated at the mouth of the Nam Ou River, where we will visit Tam Ting - "Caves of a Thousand Buddhas".
 We will also have the opportunity to observe the traditional making of rice alcohol.
-Overnight in Pak Beng.

 Day 19: Mekong River Journey to Thailand

-Day 20: Golden Triangle to Chiang Mai; Elephant Camp
+Day 20: Golden Triangle to Chang Mai: Elephant Camp

 Today, we explore Chiang Saen before driving to Chiang Mai in the afternoon.
 Chiang Saen is the official center of the ""Golden Triangle"", where the borders of Burma, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
 Historically, the ""Golden Triangle"" refers to a large geographic area, stretching thousands of square kilometers, within which opium trade is prevalent and vast fortunes were made.
 Enroute to Chiang Mai, we visit the "White Temple", a new take on traditional Buddhist Temples.

-Day 21: Wat Doi Suthep & Thai Cooking Lessons
+Day 21: Wap Doi Suthep & Thai Cooking Lessons

 Visit Doi Suthep sitting at an elevation of 1,073m.
 Built in 1383 during the Lanna Thai period, legend has it that the temples site was selected by an elephant sent to roam the mountain side, where upon reaching a suitable spot, it trumpeted, circled three times, knelt down and promptly died.
-In the afternoon, visit a botanical garden followed by a local market with your Thai cooking instructor to purchase fresh ingredients before preparing your evening meal at a cooking school.
+In the afternoon, visit the local botanical gardens followed by a local market with your Thai cooking instructor to purchase fresh ingredients before preparing your evening meal at a cooking school.

 Day 22: Fly to Bangkok